-In a matter of months, the COVID-19 pandemic completely changed the way we work.
-Today, working remotely is no longer a special privilege, but the norm for millions of people around the globe.
+In a matter of months, the Coronavirus pandemic completely changed the way we work.
+Today, being a remote worker is no longer a special privilege, but the norm for millions of people around the globe.
 To keep up with the rest of the world, knowing how to manage a remote team is vital.

-Businesses that already had existing frameworks for telecommuting felt little or no pressure adjusting to the remote life.
-But what about teams that never explored remote work before the new normal – where do they even start?
+Businesses that already had existing frameworks for telecommuting felt little or no pressure adjusting to the remote work-life balance.
+But what first-time remote workers – where do they even start?

 If you’re in management and concerned about the new normal – read on.
 In this article, we’ll talk about what 2020 taught us about managing remote employees and how employers can effectively implement those lessons for an engaged team.